klukaszek/SDL/src/gpu/webgpu/SDL_WebGPU_Checklist.md

 - [x] BindVertexSamplers
 - [ ] BindVertexStorageTextures
 - [ ] BindVertexStorageBuffers
-- [ ] PushVertexUniformData (NEEDS TO BE REVISITED)
+- [ ] PushVertexUniformData
+    - Needs to be rewritten.

 ## Rendering States
 - [x] SetViewport
 - [x] SetScissor
-- [ ] SetBlendConstants
+- [x] SetBlendConstants
 - [x] SetStencilReference

 ## Composition
+- [ ] Blit
+    - Mostly functional.
-- [ ] Blit (Bug: Example "Blit2DArray" has a sampler issue where the RHS is not downsampled)
+    - Bug: Example "Blit2DArray.c" has a sampler issue where the RHS is not downsampled.
+    - Bug: Example "TriangleMSAA.c" does not cycle between different sample counts.